PoyBoi/mindEase_v2/path.md

                     - Ease of Use: DistilBERT's smaller size makes it easier to fine-tune and deploy, requiring less computational power and training data.
                     ```
             - Going with this instead of XLNet because XLN has a larger size, more training time, and more time that will be taken to perform downstream inference
+            - Had 2 options:
+                - DistilBert Uncased English, going for this as it's more "neutral"
+                - " cased Multi-lingual, not going for this becuase it's supposedly more racist

 - [ ] Emotion Recognition
     - Need to find the best method to do this